 The Veins: the veins are tasked with carrying blood toward the heart.

 The Bicuspid Valve: Valves are bodily structures (such as the mitral valve) that either shut down temporarily an orifice or passage or that permits fluid to move, but always in only one direction.
 The Bicuspid Valve is the valve located between the left ventricle and the left atrium.
-Some people are born with this kind aortic valve that is located between the aorta and the left ventricle and has two cusps instead of the usual three.
+Some people are born with this kind of aortic valve that is located between the aorta and the left ventricle and has two cusps instead of the usual three.
 People who are born with a bicuspid valve instead of a tricuspid valve may be affected by it, particularly, once they become adults.
-This valve often causes what is known as an aortic valve stenosis, which is the narrowing of the aortic valve.
+This valve often causes what is known as aortic valve stenosis, which is the narrowing of the aortic valve.
 People with a bicuspid valve sometimes suffer from an enlarged aorta and this can increase the risk of having an aortic dissection.

 The Tricuspid Valve: this is the vale that is located between the right ventricle and the right atrium.
 Most people are born with a tricuspid valve, which is the valve with three cusps located between the aorta and the left ventricle.